kubernetes/community/communication/youtube/youtube-guidelines.md

 -   [SIG Release]
 -   [Steering Committee]
 -   [WG Data Protection]
--   The main Zoom admin account which holds Meet Our Contributors and others (if you log in to splain using this account, all of the other accounts will be logged here)
+-   The main Zoom admin account (if you log in to splain using this account, all of the other accounts will be logged here)

 ### Descriptions and Playlists